 Is your ambition affecting your ability to be a team player?
 You desperately cling to the goal of being successful and you believe that letting go of the reigns will result in everything going awry.

-A deep seated fear of failure could be coming between you and true happiness.
+If you’re a control freak, a deep-seated fear of failure could be coming between you and true happiness.
 In fact, not making efforts to curb your fear of failure will only make your relationship struggle more as time goes by.

 4. Too perfectionist – everything must be in order

 Now don’t get me wrong.
 I’m all for tidiness and putting my best foot forward.
-But there’s a huge difference between being neat and taking pride in your work, and bordering on suffering from an obsessive compulsive disorder.
+But there’s a huge difference between being neat and taking pride in your work, and bordering on suffering from an obsessive-compulsive disorder.

 Learn the difference and learn it quick.
 Your relationship depends on it.